USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ### Facility Information Validation for "Image" submission type

-1. For the Image submission type one of the following facility EPA Site Ids must be provided: Designated Facility EPA Site Id, Generator EPA Site Id or Alternate Designated Facility Site Id
+1. For the Image submission type one of the following facility EPA Site Ids must be provided: Designated Facility EPA Site Id, Generator EPA Site IDor Alternate Designated Facility Site Id
 2. The following Facility EPA site Ids shall be provided for the following scenarios:
-   - Original Manifest, no Full Rejection: Designated Facility EPA Site Id shall be provided.
+   - Original Manifest, no Full Rejection: Designated Facility EPA SiteIDshall be provided.
    - Original Manifest, Full Rejection to Alternate Designated Facility: Alternate Designated Facility EPA Site Id shall be provided.
-   - Original Manifest, Full Rejection to the Generator: Designated Facility EPA site Id shall be provided.
+   - Original Manifest, Full Rejection to the Generator: Designated Facility EPA siteIDshall be provided.
-   - New Manifest shipping waste back to original Generator (New Manifest is the manifest created as a "result" of the Original manifest rejection or residue): Generator Facility EPA Site Id shall be provided.
-This EPA Site Id shall contain the Original Designated Facility Site Id.
+   - New Manifest shipping waste back to original Generator (New Manifest is the manifest created as a "result" of the Original manifest rejection or residue): Generator Facility EPA SiteIDshall be provided.
+This EPA SiteIDshall contain the Original Designated Facility Site Id.
-   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA Site Id shall be provided.
+   - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA SiteIDshall be provided.
 3. If one of the following Ids: Emanifest.designatedFacility.epaSiteId and Emanifest.generator.epaSiteId and Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is not provided then the service will return an authorization error.
-4. If the provided EPA Site Id is not registered, then the service will return an authorization error.
+4. If the provided EPA SiteIDis not registered, then the service will return an authorization error.
 5. If Emanifest.designatedFacility.epaSiteId or Emanifest.generator.epaSiteId or
    Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is provided, the following applies